-Bessie Coleman, the first African-American woman and also the first of Native-American descentfemale pilot, grew up in a cruel world of poverty and discrimination.
-The year after her birth in Atlanta, Texas, an African American man was tortured and then burned to death in nearby Paris for allegedly raping a five-year-old girl.
-The incident was not unusual; lynchings were endemic throughout the South.
-African Americans were essentially barred from voting by literacy tests.
-They couldn't ride in railway cars with white people, or use a wide range of public facilities set aside for whites.
+Bessie Coleman was the first African-American woman, and also the first woman of Native-American descent, to hold a pilot’s license.
+Coleman grew up in a cruel world of poverty and discrimination.
+She was born in Atlanta, Texas, one county over from Paris, Texas, where whites lynched at least nine Black men between 1890 and 1920.
+African Americans were barred from voting through literacy tests, poll taxes, economic reprisals and terrorism.
+They couldn't ride in railway cars with white people, nor use a wide range of public facilities set aside for whites.
 When young Bessie first went to school at the age of six, it was to a one-room wooden shack, a four-mile walk from her home.
-Often there wasn't paper to write on or pencils to write with.
+Often there wasn't paper to write on nor pencils to write with.

 When Coleman turned 23 she headed to Chicago to live with two of her older brothers, hoping to make something of herself.
 But the Windy City offered little more to an African American woman than did Texas.
-When Coleman decided she wanted to learn to fly, the double stigma of her race and gender meant that she would have to travel to France to realize her dreams.
+When Coleman decided she wanted to learn to fly, the discrimination she faced based on race and gender meant that she would have to travel to France to realize her dreams.

 Coleman took her tragic last flight on April 30, 1926, in Jacksonville, Florida.
 Together with a young Texan mechanic called William Wills, Coleman was preparing for an air show that was to have taken place the following day.
 At 3,500 feet with Wills at the controls, an unsecured wrench somehow got caught in the control gears and the plane unexpectedly plummeted toward earth.
 Coleman, who wasn't wearing a seat-belt, fell to her death.